distributhor/paygate-sdk/README.md

 • `Optional` **defaultCountry**: [CountryCode](https://distributhor.github.io/paygate-sdk/enums/_types_.countrycode.html)

 A country code has to be passed in with each [PaymentRequest](https://distributhor.github.io/paygate-sdk/interfaces/_types_.paymentrequest.html) on the `COUNTRY` property.
 If no value is set on the `PaymentRequest` and a `defaultCountry` is configured, then the default value will be used.
+If a `COUNTRY` value is present on the `PaymentRequest`, it will be used instead.

 ### defaultCurrency

 • `Optional` **defaultCurrency**: [CurrencyCode](https://distributhor.github.io/paygate-sdk/enums/_types_.currencycode.html)

 A currency code has to be passed in with each [PaymentRequest](https://distributhor.github.io/paygate-sdk/interfaces/_types_.paymentrequest.html) on the `CURRENCY` property.
 If no value is set on the `PaymentRequest` and a `defaultCurrency` is configured, then the default value will be used.
+If a `CURRENCY` value is present on the `PaymentRequest`, it will be used instead.

 ### defaultLocale